 As a Database Professionals, we are also responsible for all kinds of data and database security.

-You can find an N number of similar TDE theory over the internet, but still I would like to write a basic note about what is TDE and why it is important.
+You can find an N number of similar TDE theory over the internet, but still, I would like to write an underlying note about what is TDE and why it is important.

-Any basic encryption algorithm brings your data into a state that cannot be interpreted by anyone without applying a decryption key, password or certificates.
+Any underlying encryption algorithm brings your data into a state that cannot be interpreted by anyone without applying a decryption key, password or certificates.

-TDE generally uses for bulk encryption at the different type of database files.
+TDE uses for bulk encryption at the different type of database files.

-You can enable TDE at the database level and once we enabled, it encrypts all data into the pages before it is written to the disk and it decrypts when read from the disk.
+You can enable TDE at the database level, and once we enabled, it encrypts all data into the pages before it writes to the disk and it decrypts when reading from the disk.

 Once you enable TDE on a database, you do not require any other application code to manage encryption and decryption of the data so that you can use this feature without changing a single line of application code.